 - The Mortgage Loan must be secured by a perfected first lien in accordance with Applicable Laws on real estate that consists of the manufactured home and the land.
 The lien must be able to be foreclosed in a single real estate proceeding.
-Documentation evidencing perfection of the lien must be retained in the Mortgage Loan File; - The manufactured home must meet the requirements of Applicable Laws that permit such property to be conveyed, financed, and encumbered in a single integrated transaction with the land; - The Security Instrument must: - Describe the manufactured home by model year, manufacturer, model, dimensions and serial number; - State that the manufactured home is an improvement to the Mortgaged Property and an immovable fixture; and - Include the legal description of the land and any other information required by Applicable Laws to identify the manufactured home and document it as real estate. - The Borrower and the Originator must sign an affidavit that acknowledges their intent for the manufactured home to be made a permanent part of the Mortgaged Property; - The manufactured home and the land on which it is situated must be owned by the same Person(s) in fee simple.
-Leasehold estates are not permitted; - The Mortgage Loan must be covered by a title insurance policy, including an ALTA 7.1 endorsement (or other equivalent endorsements permitted by Applicable Laws).
-Note that the endorsement does not ensure that the manufactured home has been properly converted to real estate.
-See Chapter 9.3 of the MPF Traditional Selling Guide for title insurance requirements; and - An insured closing protection letter must be obtained for each Mortgage Loan that is secured by a manufactured home, unless prohibited under Applicable Law.
+Documentation evidencing perfection of the lien must be retained in the Mortgage Loan File; - The manufactured home must meet the requirements of Applicable Laws that permit such property to be conveyed, financed, and encumbered in a single integrated transaction with the land; - The Security Instrument must: - Describe the manufactured home by model year, manufacturer, model, dimensions and serial number; - State that the manufactured home is an improvement to the Mortgaged Property and an immovable fixture; and - Include the legal description of the land and any other information required by Applicable Laws to identify the manufactured home and document it as real estate. - The Borrower and the Originator must sign an affidavit (sometimes referred to as "Manufactured Home Affidavit" or "Affidavit of Affixture" or "Manufactured Home Rider") that acknowledges their intent for the manufactured home to be made a permanent part of the Mortgaged Property; - The affidavit must contain any specific language that may be required by applicable law. - o The affidavit must be retained in the loan file. - Failure to include the affidavit in the loan file may result in the loan being ineligible for the MPF Program.